PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 # How to use Julia with Cygwin Emacs

+## Which  Emacs?

+I am running cygwin version 2.897 (64-bit).

+I use the emacs-w32 package in cygwin.
+As I understand it is emacs compiled for the win 32 api, and so it is using the native UI.
+Importantly, it supports the ANSI term.

+I went with the latest version (November 2019), that is 26.3.
+The packages to download are emacs-w32 and emacs-common.

 ## Setting up the `.emacs.d` directory

 My personal copy of this directory, partially equipped, is part of this repository.